stevetoddy/API_Assignment/README.md

 ## R1 - Identification of the problem you are trying to solve by building this particular app.

+Book stores have enormous, varied and individual inventories.
+Each book is unique and only a true knowledge of the titles will give you an understanding that would be helpful in customer interactions.
+This along with the sheer amount of titles even the smallest books stores carry, an concise and informative inventory system is paramount to a smooth operation.
 A book store requires a inventory system that will allow employees to easily find books within the stores inventory, using several methods to find the correct book for a customer.
-The employees will be able to search for a books availability by simply searching for it’s title, but they will also be able to look up any available books by using other criteria such as author or style (crime, fantasy, romance, etc..).
+The employees will be able to search for a books availability by simply searching for it’s title, but they will also be able to look up any available books by using other criteria such as author or category (crime, fantasy, romance, etc..).
 Having these extra search methods will allow employees to suggest appropriate books to customers based on their interests.
 An internal review system, by way of comments assigned to books, will allow employees to gain a quick understanding of a book so they can explain a title to a customer, without having read the book, as it would be nearly impossible to read all of the books in the store.
 The internal review system is based off similar systems like tasting notes in a wine store or product reviews in an appliance store.
 The inventory system will assign employees logins and passwords that will have certain privileges associated, such as creating a new book entry, and adding new reviews.
 Managers will get administrator credentials that will give them more extensive privileges such as deleting book entries and reviews, as well as altering the inventory numbers, along with the same privileges that the employees have.
 All inventory users will be able to use all the search functions.

 ## R2 – Why is it a problem that needs solving?